Rdemora2/Rdemora2/README.md

 Currently im a fullstack developer intern at Buser Brasil.

+Professionally, I have already developed several projects in practically all stacks, from creating a project from scratch and maintaining pre-existing software to consuming artificial intelligence api's and creating api's to be used by third parties.

 I'm a college student in systems analysis and development.

 Here you will find projects that i develop during my free time.